fsciortino/Aurora/docs/aurora_req.rst

 Aurora uses the latest Python-3 distribution and requires a modern Fortran compiler, available on most Unix systems.
 Additionally, the following packages are automatically installed (from PyPI) when installing Aurora:::

-  numpy scipy matplotlib xarray omfit_eqdsk omfit_gapy
+  numpy scipy matplotlib xarray omfit-eqdsk omfit-gapy

 The latter two are part of the OMFIT distribution and will provide lots of capabilities to interact with tokamak modeling tools, with which Aurora can be integrated.
-Note that `omfit_eqdsk` and `omfit_gapy` will themselves bring a number of automatic requirements which may take some space on disk.
+Note that `omfit-eqdsk` and `omfit-gapy` will themselves bring a number of automatic requirements which may take some space on disk.